ZoeyErinBauer/ZoeyErinBauer/README.md

 # Hi, I'm Zoey 👋

-I'm building [Shelly](https://github.com/Seafoam-Labs/Shelly-ALPM), a modern package-management experience for Arch Linux and CachyOS.
+I'm the lead dev for [Shelly](https://github.com/Seafoam-Labs/Shelly-ALPM), a modern package-management experience for Arch Linux and CachyOS.
 My work at [Seafoam Labs](https://github.com/Seafoam-Labs) focuses on making Linux more accessible without hiding how it works.

 <p align="center">
   <a href="https://github.com/Seafoam-Labs/Shelly-ALPM">